Established after the Bolsheviks took power in 1919, the gulags were forced labor camps where at least 1 million people died over the next 50 years.

 No exceptions were made for women, many of whom were only imprisoned because of the imagined crimes of their husbands or fathers.
 Their accounts are some of the most harrowing to emerge from the gulag prisons.

-Women In The Gulags
+Women In The Gulag System

 Though women were housed in barracks apart from the men, camp life did little to really separate the genders.
 Female prisoners were often the victims of rape and violence at the hands of both inmates and guards.
-Many report the most effective survival strategy was to take a "prison husband" — a man who would exchange protection or rations for sexual favors.
+Many reported the most effective survival strategy was to take a "prison husband" — a man who would exchange protection or rations for sexual favors.

 If a woman had children, she would have to divide her own rations to feed them — sometimes as little as 140 grams of bread per day.

-After Stalin's death in 1953, the zeal that had sent thousands to the gulag prisons every year faded.
+After Joseph Stalin's death in 1953, the zeal that had sent thousands to the gulag prisons every year faded.
 Nikita Khrushchev, the next to take power, denounced many of Stalin's policies, and separate orders freed those imprisoned for petty crimes and political dissidents.

 By the time the last Soviet gulag closed its gates, millions had died.
 Some worked themselves to death, some had starved, and others were simply dragged out into the woods and shot.
 It is unlikely the world will ever have an accurate count of the lives lost in the camps.